Ugo Rondinone: Career

 Rondinone emerged as an artist in the 1990s.
-His paintings are noted for their brightly colored, concentric rings of target-shapes; and strictly black and white landscapes of gnarled trees.
+His paintings are noted for their brightly colored, concentric rings of target-shapes; and strictly black-and-white landscapes of gnarled trees.

 Since 1997, Rondinone has included the practice of making signs in his varied oeuvre; he takes phrases from pop songs and everyday exclamations and makes them into rainbow-hued, neon-lit sculptures, including Hell, Yes (2001).
-Another series of installations, Clockwork for Oracles (2008-2010) consists of mirrored works that are hung salon-style over a wall of pages from the local paper sourced at the time of installation.
+Another series of installations, Clockwork for Oracles (2008–2010) consists of mirrored works that are hung salon-style over a wall of pages from the local paper sourced at the time of installation.

 Rondinone later created a series that includes bronze-cast birds (primitive, 2011), horses (primal, 2013) and fish (primordial, 2018).

 Rondinone’s totem-like figures have been installed all over the world, from the Jardin des Tuileries in Paris (2009) to the Yokohama Triennale (2011).
-In 2013 he exhibited an installation called Human Nature at Rockefeller Center, a group of nine monumental figures made of rough-hewn slabs of bluestone from a quarry in Northern Pennsylvania, resembling rudimentary rock totems.
-Similarly, Soul (2013) is a group of 37 figures from bluestone found in upstate New York, ranging from just under 3 feet to nearly 7 feet tall.
-Another sculptural installation, Vocabulary of Solitude (2016), involves 45 sculptures of clowns named after and positioned doing everyday tasks such as ‘wake, sit, walk and shower’.
+In 2013, he exhibited an installation called Human Nature at Rockefeller Center in New York City, a group of nine monumental figures made of rough-hewn slabs of bluestone from a quarry in Northern Pennsylvania, resembling rudimentary rock totems.
+Similarly, Soul (2013) is a group of thirty-seven figures from bluestone found in upstate New York, ranging from just under three feet to nearly seven feet tall.
+Another sculptural installation, Vocabulary of Solitude (2016), involves forty-five sculptures of clowns named after and positioned doing everyday tasks such as "wake, sit, walk and shower".